Introduction

 }

-Next, we’re going to loop through the posts we retrieved using the get_posts() function and create an option array for each post.
-For the “text” property we will use the Post Title and for the “value” property we will use the same.
+Next, we loop through the posts retrieved with get_posts() and create an option array for each post.
+For the text property, we use the Post Title wrapped in esc_html() for security.
+For the value property, we use the same title.
 In some cases you may want to collect the ID of the selected post.
-If so you’d use $post->ID instead of $post->post_title; however, for our goal of recording the users favorite post, the post title is sufficient.
+If so, you’d use $post->ID instead of $post->post_title.
+However, for our goal of recording the user’s favorite post, the post title is sufficient.

 $field->choices = $choices;

-Once we’ve looped through all of the posts and created all of our options, we assign the $choices array (which has all of our new options) to the $field choices property.
+Once we’ve looped through all posts and created all our options, we assign the $choices array (which contains all our new options) to the $field->choices property.

 Add a Placeholder Choice